 There’s still plenty of time.
 That’s right, the main character!
 What will the future Hero do?

-Heroes are no good unless raised well.
+Heroes are no good unless raised properly.
 Otherwise, there will be no one to defeat the demon king.

 Besides, after the future Hero is trained and disciplined, he’ll become strong and crush the crowds of monsters charging the village.
 And he’ll rescue everyone.